SimmonsRitchie/react-line-chart/README.md

 ### React-D3 Line Chart

-A simple line chart built with React and D3.
+A responsive multi-series line chart built with React and D3.

+This chart uses Swizec Teller's 'integrated' approach to combining D3 and React.

 ## Available Scripts